How to Make Vegetable Broth in the Instant Pot (From Scraps)

 Instructions

 - Place veggie scraps in Instant Pot.
-Add turmeric, garlic, and water.
+Add turmeric, garlic, salt and pepper, and water.
 Be sure you don't go beyond the max level of the pot.

 - Press Manual button and set for 30 minutes.
-When cycle is complete, allow for sow natural release.
+When cycle is complete, allow for slow natural release.
 Remove lid and strain liquid through a fine mesh strainer.
 Discard solids.

 - Store in air tight containers in the refrigerator or freeze broth for later use.